The Worldwide Impact of the Pandemic

 The nation of India faced one of the harshest national lockdowns in the world, restricting 1.3 billion residents from leaving their homes between March 25 and May 18, under penalty of up to one year in jail for violation.
 We have about eighty churches in two Indian states, and during the closure the majority of our church members were unable to work, much less gather for church.

 When the lockdown began, Rayudu Raju, the District Superintendent of Andhra Pradesh State, explained that the situation was especially dire for the many widows of the congregations.
 With a donation from the Portland headquarters church, Reverend Raju was able to buy rice, dal, and oil to distribute to those in need.
 One of the few exceptions to the lockdown was the transportation of essential goods, so he hired a truck and began delivering the food.
 At one point he was stopped by police, but when they understood his mission, the officers thanked him fervantly and told him he could travel anytime he needs to.
-He was were able to make deliveries to six villages and the recipients were overjoyed (see photos at the end of this article).
+They were able to make deliveries to six villages and the recipients were overjoyed (see photos at the end of this article).

 In the United Kingdom, for several weeks gatherings were restricted to a maximum of two people.
 Since our headquarters church in London had already been webcasting services for some time, they initially replayed services from their archives and held call-in prayer meetings.
 Soon they organized services through a video conferencing platform, with workers webcasting from multiple locations.
 Western Europe District Superintendent Isaac Adigun reported that though there were severe outbreaks of COVID-19 in Spain and Italy, our saints there have remained healthy.